meithan/AoC20/README.md

 26m 22s (#1979) / 54m 55s (#2907) - [code](https://github.com/meithan/AoC20/blob/main/day07.py)

 This was a bit more difficult than previous problems.
 The relationships between the bag types (color/pattern), i.e. which bag holds which bags, can be represented as a weighted [directed graph](https://en.wikipedia.org/wiki/Directed_graph).
-For the test input provided in the problem statement this looks like this (plotted with [networkx](https://networkx.org/) - coce [here](https://github.com/meithan/AoC20/blob/main/day07_viz.py)):
+For the test input provided in the problem statement this looks like this (plotted with [networkx](https://networkx.org/) - code [here](https://github.com/meithan/AoC20/blob/main/day07_viz.py)):

 ![graph](day07_test1.png)